This International Youth Day, I’m thinking about some things I wish I knew when I was younger.

-What I didn’t realise was that both yoga and mediation take time.
+What I didn’t realise was that both yoga and meditation take time.
 They require patience and consistency in order to feel the full, required effect.

 I grew up worried about what other people would think of me.
 Although I never tried to fit in, I was still very anxious about others looking at me, or talking about me.
 I needed everyone to like me; I was really nice, so why didn’t they like me?

 The truth is that I can’t make everyone like me.
 No matter how hard I try!
 It’s just impossible.
-Therefore I dub 2019 the year that I stop giving a fuck.
-I’ve lost too much this year in too many ways to care about the opinions of others.
+Therefore I dub twenty-twenty-three the year that I stop giving a f**k.
+I’ve lost too much in too many ways to care about the opinions of others.

-While adopting my new mindset and trying to rebuild my life, I’m quickly discovering that this point is one of the most important on this list for me.
+While adopting my new mindset and trying to rebuild my life, I’m quickly discovering that this is one of the most important points for me.

 It’s a long hard road.
-Like everything, it doesn’t happen over night and at my age it’s daunting to suddenly develop this belief in my ability to succeed.
-If I had started when I was younger then maybe it wouldn’t be this hard.
+Like everything, it doesn’t happen overnight and at my age, it’s daunting.
+If I’d started when I was younger then maybe it wouldn’t be this hard.

 Although I may not always agree with everyone, I always have compassion.
 I don’t know if it’s always been there as a default but it’s certainly something I’ve been developing lately.

 When I first stepped foot into my previous job I told myself “Don’t lose yourself, don’t become hard and sceptic.”
 But it was nearly impossible not to harden yourself or second guess people in a job that constantly demanded that you had to.